Final Info

 - Location: (Based on Last Name)

-- OSAS Accommodations: If you have USC approved accommodations, you will need to coordinate in advance with the OSAS office to schedule your exam at the testing center.
+- OSAS Accommodations: If you have USC approved accommodations, you will need to coordinate in advance with the OSAS office to schedule your exam at the testing center on that same day.

 - Bring: A pencil or two and an eraser.
 No laptop needed!.

-- Format: Paper and PENCIL (preferred not a pen) exam with multiple choice or fill-in-the-blank answer style for all question types: conceptual, tracing, and coding.
+- Format: Paper and PENCIL (not pen) exam with fill-in-the-blank answer style for all questions: conceptual, tracing, and coding by choosing the code that should go in the blank.

-- Other than the cheat sheet, the exam is Closed book, Closed notes, Closed Internet (search/reference).
+- The exam is Closed book, Closed notes, Closed Internet (search/reference).
 No other devices are allowed out during the exam.

-- Questions: The test will mainly have questions that designed to have a small, closed-set of possible answers (i.e not open-ended) and are written to state the necessary information required to solve the problem.
+Questions: The test will mainly have questions that are closed-set choices and are written to state the necessary information required to solve the problem.
 We cannot offer hints or additional details/guidance beyond what is stated in the exam.
 So, our answer could likely be: “The question is well-formed (no typos) and all the information you need to answer is provided.
 Do the best you can.”
 But, with that said, if you have a question you may raise your hand and a staff person will try to come to you.
 Please sit on the aisle if you tend to ask questions more often than your peers.

 Topics